PrairieWaltz/VulnVoyager/README.md

 # VulnVoyager Vulnerability Scanner

-The VulnVoyager Vulnerability Scanner is a versatile tool designed to analyze websites for common security issues.
-By combining HTTP header checks, SSL/TLS validation, and secure cookie analysis with multithreaded link crawling, this app provides a comprehensive overview of a website's security posture.
-Users can customize their scans with various command-line flags or rely on sensible default settings for quick checks.
+**VulnVoyager** is a Python-based vulnerability scanner that evaluates the security posture of websites.
+It combines HTTP header checks, SSL/TLS validation, secure cookie analysis, and link crawling to provide a comprehensive report on potential vulnerabilities.
+This tool is designed for web developers, security professionals, and enthusiasts aiming to strengthen web application security.

 ---